sttp-book/sttp-book/chapters/intelligent-testing/fuzzing.md

 A simple yet effective way to maximize code coverage is to use multiple fuzzing tools.
 Each fuzzer performs mutations in a different way, so they can be run together to cover different parts of the search-space in parallel.
 For example, using a combination of a mutative and generative fuzzer can help both, generate diverse test cases, while also ensuring valid inputs.

 ### **Telemetry as Heuristics**
-If the code structure is known (i.e. in a white-box setting), telemetry about code coverage can help constraint the applied mutations.
+If the code structure is known (i.e. in a white-box setting), telemetry about code coverage can help constrain the applied mutations.
 For example, for the `if()` statement in the following code snippet, a heuristic based on ***branch-coverage*** requires 3 test cases to fully cover it, while that based on ***statement-coverage*** requires only 1 test case.
 Hence, using branch-coverage ensures that all three branches are tested at least once.
 Such heuristics can be used to select only those mutations that continually increase code coverage.

 ``` Java
 func(int a, int b){